From Geometric Mimicry to Comprehensive Generation: A Context-Informed Multimodal Diffusion Model for Urban Morphology Synthesis: Related Work

-In urban planning and architectural design, traditional procedural city modeling initially relied on manually written rules and constraints to generate city layouts, effectively ensuring the rationality of topological structures\citep{2311}.
-However, this manual process requires designers to define rules and design options, limiting the flexibility and efficiency of the design process\citep{2312,2313}.
-In recent years, with the rapid development of AI generation technologies\citep{2112,2113}, researchers have begun exploring the use of generative models to automatically produce city layouts that meet specific requirements.
-LayoutGAN\citep{layoutgan2316} leverages GANs to learn layout design rules and features, generating image layouts that meet design standards.
-LayoutVAE\citep{2317}, on the other hand, learns distributions from existing layout data, enabling it to generate layouts similar to input data, while also offering diversity and variations.
-Initially, these layout generation models were primarily applied to document and graphic layouts\citep{2318,2319} but have gradually expanded to other domains.
-In the field of interior design, House-GAN\citep{23110} introduced a graph-constrained GAN to automatically generate diverse and realistic house layouts that match input bubble diagrams.
-Graph2Plan\citep{23111} combines generative models with user interaction, creating floor plans based on input layout diagrams and building boundaries that align with user requirements.
-Additionally, other studies have used deep generative models to synthesize indoor scenes\citep{23112,23113}.
+In the fields of urban planning and architectural design, traditional procedural urban modeling initially generated city layouts through manually coded rules and constraints, effectively ensuring topological structural rationality \citep{1-18pmcity}.
+Nevertheless, this manual process required designers to manually define rules and design options, limiting design flexibility and efficiency \citep{1-19, 1-20}.
+In recent years, with the rapid development of artificial intelligence generation technologies, researchers have begun exploring the use of generative models to automatically generate urban building layouts that meet specific requirements.
+LayoutGAN \citep{layoutgan2-32} learns layout design rules and characteristics through generative adversarial networks to generate image layouts conforming to design standards, while LayoutVAE \citep{2-33} learns distributions from existing layout data, enabling generation of layouts similar to input data with diversity and variations.
+These layout generation models were initially primarily applied to document and graphic layouts \citep{2-34, 2-35} but have gradually expanded to other domains.
+In interior design, House-GAN \citep{2-36} proposed a graph-constrained generative adversarial network for automatically generating diverse and realistic house layouts matching input bubble diagrams, while Graph2Plan \citep{2-37} combines generative models with user interaction to generate floor plans meeting user requirements based on input layout diagrams and architectural boundaries.
+Additionally, several studies \citep{2-38, 2-39} have employed deep generative models for indoor scene synthesis.